 Santiago Calatrava, himself from Valencia, has been in charge of the design and construction of the entire ‘City of Arts and Sciences’ complex, which ultimately ended up costing around €1,100 million for the local tax-payers.
 Constructed over a 13-years period, the total bill was almost the triple of what was originally budgeted.
 Thus, by no means is this the first step in the escalating controversy around the construction.

-Ignacio Blanco, a United Left member of the Valencian provincial parliament, is one of the fiercest critics of the architect and has started a website, calatravatelaclava.com, (meaning “Calatrava nails you” in Spanish) highlighting the architect’s propensity for these cost and schedule overruns.
+Ignacio Blanco, a United Left member of the Valencian provincial parliament, is one of the fiercest critics of the architect.
+He has started a website, calatravatelaclava.com, (meaning “Calatrava nails you” in Spanish) highlighting the architect’s propensity for these cost and schedule overruns.
 Studying the information on Mr. Blanco’s site, you will likely end up raising your eyebrows a few times over.

 The architect is however already familiar with criticism and conflicts.
-If you look closely, almost all of his projects – from Malmö in Sweden (where the construction costs for the Turning Torso residential skyscraper were the double from the original estimate), via Venice, Italy, to all around Spain – have been causing headaches for many people involved in regards to budgets and constructional issues.
-His most recent scandal is around the PATH transportation center near New York’s Ground Zero, which is already six years behind schedule and has so far doubled the original estimated budget cost.
+Many of his projects have been causing headaches for the people involved in regards to budgets and constructional issues.
+From Malmö in Sweden (where the construction costs for the Turning Torso residential skyscraper were the double from the original estimate), via Venice, Italy, to all around Spain, there often seems to be issues.
+His most recent scandal is around the PATH transportation center near New York’s Ground Zero.
+The construction is already six years behind schedule and has so far doubled the original estimated budget cost.

-The construction is beautiful, rivaling the likes of Sydney’s Opera House or the buildings designed and constructed by Oscar Niemeyer, but you really have to wonder about the price paid for it.
+The construction is beautiful, rivaling the likes of Sydney’s Opera House or the buildings designed and constructed by Oscar Niemeyer.
+You really have to wonder about the price paid for it though.